 Residents in aged care can be asked to pay a basic daily fee as a contribution towards living expenses such as meals and refreshments, cleaning, laundry, heating and cooling.
 The basic daily fee for all permanent residents who enter an aged care home is 85 per cent of the annual single basic age pension.
 This is the maximum fee for all residents.

 Means tested care fee

 The basic daily fee is indexed on 20 March and 20 September each year in-line with the indexation increases to the age pension.

 Residents in permanent aged care may be asked to pay a means tested care fee in addition to the basic daily fee.
-Residents with total assessable assets plus income above the maximum accommodation supplement may be asked to pay a means tested care fee.
+Residents with a means-tested amount (based on total assessable assets plus assessable income) above the maximum accommodation supplement may be asked to pay a means tested care fee.

 Note: The basic daily fee does not count towards these caps.